vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/vtex-platform-overview.md

 <WhatsNextCard
 title="Store architecture"
-description="Dive into store architecture models within our platform, tailored to various business needs." linkTo="https://developers.vtex.com/docs/guides/store-architecture" linkTitle="See more"
+description="Dive into store architecture models within our platform that are tailored to various business needs." linkTo="https://developers.vtex.com/docs/guides/store-architecture" linkTitle="See more"
 />